-- During the previous year, the share application money of ₹ 64.40 crores, that was pending for allotment in DNEG India Media Services Limited, its wholly owned subsidiary, got converted into equity shares in the previous year.
+- During the previous year, the share application money of ₹ 64.40 crores, that was pending for allotment in DNEG India Media Services Limited, a. its wholly owned subsidiary, got converted into equity shares in the previous year.
 The Company also additionally invested ₹ 0.12 crores.
 The Company completed the sale of the entire shareholding to DNEG Creative Services Private Limited, another subsidiary for a consideration of ₹78.31 crores.
-The Company realised a gain of ₹13.79 crores on account of the same and accounted the same in "Retained earnings", this being in the nature of common control business combination.. - During the year, the Company has completely sold of its entire shareholding of PF Media Limited (Formerly known as Reliance Media Works (Mauritius) Limited to Prime Focus World Mauritius, another subsidiary for a consideration of USD 11 Million (equivalent to ₹82.22 crores).
+The Company realised a gain of ₹13.79 crores on account of the same and accounted the same in "Retained earnings" this being in the nature of common control business combination.. - During the year, the Company has completely sold of its entire shareholding of PF Media Limited (Formerly known as Reliance Media Works b.
+(Mauritius) Limited to Prime Focus World Mauritius, another subsidiary for a consideration of USD 11 Million (equivalent to ₹ 82.22 crores).
 The Company booked a loss of ₹21.82 crores on account of the same and accounted the same in "Retained earnings", this being in the nature of common control business combination. - Amendment to Ind AS 7 is effective from April 1, 2017 and the required disclosure is made below.
+C.

-Year ended March 31, 2020 Cash flow Non Cash movement Year ended March 31, 2019 Borrowing (refer note 16 and 21.1) 361.19 (21.23) 3.22 379.20 Borrowing - Current (refer note 19) 32.13 (0.07) - 32.20

-Chartered Accountants (Firm's Registartion No. 117364W)
+₹ Crores Year ended March 31, 2020 Cash flow Non Cash movement Year ended March 31, 2019 Borrowing (refer note 16 and 21.1) 361.19 (21.23) 3.22 379.20 Borrowing - Current (refer note 19) 32.13 (0.07) - 32.20 See accompanying notes to the financial statements In terms of our report attached.
+For Deloitte Haskins & Sells Chartered Accountants (Firm's Registartion No. 117364W) 1 to 43 For and on behalf of the Board of Director 5 Abhijit A. Damle Partner Naresh Malhotra Chairman and Whole- DIN: 00004597 time Director Ramakrishnan Sanka Director DIN: 02696897 aranarayanan

-Naresh Malhotra Partner

-Chairman and Whole-time Director Director DIN: 00004597 DIN: 02696897

-Place: Mumbai Nishant Fadia Parina Shah Date: July 31, 2020 Chief Financial Officer Company Secretary
+Place : Mumbai Date: July 31, 2020 Nishant Fadia Chief Financial Officer Parina Shah Company Secretary